Financial Services Guide

 We are also a member of the Austbrokers Network of insurance brokers.

-AUB Group Limited (ABN 60 000 000 715) (AHL) and IBNA Limited (ABN 43 086 563 055) (IBNA) are joint owners of A & I Member Services (AIMS) a company that provides marketing, distribution and training services to members of the Austbrokers and IBNA Groups.
-Some insurers pay a commission to AIMS on selected products arranged by Austbrokers member insurance brokers which is an agreed percentage of the base premium (before government fees or charges).
-Different insurers may pay different commission rates to AIMS.
+AUB Group Limited (ABN 60 000 000 715) (AUB) is the sole shareholder of Austbrokers Member Services Pty Ltd ACN 123 717 653 (AMS), a company that provides marketing, distribution and training services to members of Austbrokers.
+Some insurers pay a commission to AMS on selected products arranged by members of Austbrokers, being an agreed percentage of the base premium (before government fees or charges).
+Different insurers may pay different commission rates to AMS.

-This money funds the provision of AIMS services to Austbrokers and IBNA members.
-We, other Austbrokers Network members and IBNA members benefit from this support and it helps ensure we can continue to provide you with our extensive range of services.
-If you have any queries or want more information please do not hesitate to contact us.
+This money funds the provision of AMS services to Austbrokers members.
+We and other Austbrokers members benefit from this support and it helps ensure we can continue to provide you with our extensive range of services.
+Austbrokers members may also be entitled to share in any excess of the commission received by AMS in any one annual period (if any) after deduction of all relevant AMS costs and expenses in providing its services in that period.

 See below for soft dollar benefits we may receive from insurers and our policy on this.